“I learned in school that most people speak in a higher register than normal because of tension. So the trick is to relieve the tension.”

 How to Sound Like Morgan Freeman

-- Use abdominal breathing.
-Practice abdominal breathing for increasing increments of time.
+- Master the use of abdominal breathing.
+Practice abdominal breathing for increasing increments of time throughout your life.
+In meetings, chatting with friends, interviews, etc.

 - Don’t speak “in your throat.”
 Keep your throat open while your voice resonates through it.
 Instead, allow the air to reverberate throughout your entire vocal tract–from your lungs to your mouth and beyond.